Parametrization of Non-Bonded Force Field Terms for Metal-Organic Frameworks Using Machine Learning Approach: Materials and Methods

 \end{itemize}

-All aforementioned fingerprints were concatenated into a 109-dimensional vector (the full list of fingerprints is provided in the Supporting Information).
-Crystal structure processing routines were carried out using the Python Materials Genomics (pymatgen)\cite{ong2013python} and Atomic Simulation Environment (ASE)\cite{larsen2017atomic} modules.
+All the aforementioned fingerprints were concatenated into a 109-dimensional vector (the full list of fingerprints is provided in the Supporting Information).
+The crystal structure processing routines were carried out using the Python Materials Genomics (pymatgen)\cite{ong2013python} and Atomic Simulation Environment (ASE)\cite{larsen2017atomic} modules.
 AGNI, Voronoi, CrystalNN, and OPSite fingerprints were calculated by the matminer\cite{ward2018matminer} library.

 Some structures failed to assign one of two (or both) subsets of features during the featurization: Voronoi and ENFingerprint.
-The issue related to Voronoi tessellation can be resolved by increasing the cutoff radius in determining Voronoi neighbors (a default value of 6.5 Å was applied).
-Whereas ENFingerprint cannot be calculated for structures containing small (with the longest path in molecular graph no more than three) ions, such as H\textsubscript{3}O\textsuperscript{+}, NH\textsubscript{3}\textsuperscript{+}, NO\textsubscript{3}\textsuperscript{--}, etc. That is because there is no second coordination sphere for non-central atoms in such ions.
+The issue related to the Voronoi tessellation could be resolved by increasing the cutoff radius when determining the Voronoi neighbors (a default value of 6.5 Å was applied).
+However, ENFingerprint could not be used for structures containing small (with the longest path in molecular graph no more than three) ions, such as H\textsubscript{3}O\textsuperscript{+}, NH\textsubscript{3}\textsuperscript{+}, and NO\textsubscript{3}\textsuperscript{--}.
+This is because there was no second coordination sphere for non-central atoms in such ions.
 Thus, charged MOFs were naturally excluded from further analysis as well.
 Finally, unique sites from 2946 structures were used to train/validate ML models.